-Roush/Towers Lot F/S All Service Dept. Upper Lot Service Vehicles, F/S Service Vehicles, F/S Lower Lot All All Lower Lot 7111 2111 Area Reserved Weekdays Reserved Weekdays (Except as noted) 7:30 a.m. - 5:00 p.m.
-5:00 p.m. - 7:30 a.m.
-For the following decals (Saturday/Sunday 24 Hours) For the following decals Stadium North Lot F/S All South Lot All All Triad Lot A,B F/S ONLY A,B, F/S ONLY license plate or placard.
-The vehicle displaying the handicapped permit must be actually transporting the person to whom the permit was issued.
-A vehicle parked in handicapped parking spots without a valid, state issued plate or placard is subject to citation and towing at the owner's expense.
-J. Off-Street Parking - City of Westerville traffic laws are enforced for street parking.
-K. Traffic and Parking Violations - Motor vehicle registrants are responsible for all non-moving violations.
-Motor vehicle operators are responsible for moving violations as defined under Sections L-2 and L-4 of this handbook.
-Traffic citations will be issued for violations of University traffic regulations as listed under Section L. L. Moving and Non-Moving Violations - 1.
-Blocking Fire Lane or Fire Hydrants - Parking, stopping, or standing a vehicle in a designated fire lane for any reason.
-Fire lanes shall not be used to load or unload people or property It is absolutely mandatory to leave fire lanes open.
-Areas behind Davis Hall and Mayne Hall, as well as around ALL campus buildings and ALL streets, alleys, paved lanes, etc., which an emergency vehicle might use to reach a building or campus area, are considered fire lanes.
-2. Reckless Operation - Driving in such a manner that causes risk of harm to drivers, pedestrians, passengers, or causes risk of harm to property 3.
-Fictitious Registration - Altering a decal in a manner that makes it appear the vehicle is properly us, or transferring a decal to a vehicle nt without registering it with the\$75 4.
-Driving or Parking on Grass or Sidewalk - While operating any motorized vehicle 5.
-Parked in Handicapped Zor 5.
-Parked in Handicapped Zones 6.
-Failure to Register - All students, faculty, and staff must properly register their vehicles to park on campus.
-First and subsequent violation fines are 7.
-Parking in Zones Other than Those Specified by Registration - Any space, lot, or area not permitted by decal registration ) Parking with Disregard to Painted Lines - Parking over, across, or outside of specifically painted parking spar or areas with X-ed, or diagonally painted lines Failure to Properly Display Decal - Placing decal or permit anywhere on vehicle other than those specified in Section E )
+K. Moving and Non-Moving Violations -

+1. Blocking Fire Lane or Fire Hydrants - Parking, stopping, or standing a vehicle in a designated fire lane for any reason.
+Fire lanes shall not be used to load or unload people or property - \$50 (plus tow)

+- It is absolutely mandatory to leave fire lanes open.
+Areas behind Davis Hall and Mayne Hall, as well as around ALL campus buildings and ALL streets, alleys, paved lanes, etc., which an emergency vehicle might use to reach a building or campus area, are considered fire lanes. - 2.
+Reckless Operation Driving in such a manner that causes risk of harm to drivers, pedestrians, passengers, or causes risk of harm to property \$75 - 3.
+Fictitious Registration Altering a decal in a manner that makes it appear the vehicle is properly registered to park on campus, or transferring a decal to a vehicle without registering it with the Otterbein Police Department \$75 - 4.
+Driving or Parking on Grass or Sidewalk \$50 (plus damage costs) - 5.
+Parked in Handicapped Zones \$100 (plus tow) - 6.
+Failure to Register All students, faculty, and staff must properly register their vehicles to park on campus.
+First and subsequent violation fines \$150 (first violation will be voided with purchase of parking decal) - 7.
+Parking in Zones Other than Those Specified by Registration Any space, lot, or area not specifically identified as a proper parking space or area, and parking with disregard to areas permitted by decal registration \$50 - 8.
+Parking with Disregard to Painted Lines Parking over, across, or outside of specifically painted parking spaces, or areas with X-ed, or diagonally painted lines \$50 - 9.
+Failure to Properly Display Decal Placing decal or permit anywhere on vehicle other than those specified in Section E \$50